vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
     <p>After Dark is free and open-source software you can use to create a website, blog or app.
-Utilize the world's fastest framework for building websites to build the fastest websites in the world.</p>
+Utilize the world's fastest framework for building websites to build the <a href="#feature-speed">fastest</a> websites in the world.</p>
   </div>
 </section>